208 Main St

 The duty of the County Assessor is to assess all tangible personal property for ad-valorem taxes between the first Monday of January and the Thirty First of May.
-This includes all residencies and businesses established in Hot Spring County during this time frame.
+This includes all residencies and businesses established in Jackson County during this time frame.
 All taxable tangible personal property assess-able during this period shall be assessed according to its market value as of the first day of January of the year of the assessment of the date of acquisition of the tangible personal property was acquired.

 About Business Personal Taxes